-Vulnerability management is a crucial aspect of security for workloads running in the cloud.
-Considered key to both CSPM and CWPP practices, scanning for software flaws and known security issues is a must-have step in the application lifecycle to prevent security breaches.
+Vulnerability management is a crucial aspect of security for workloads running in the cloud, and is considered key to both CSPM and CWPP practices.
+Scanning for software flaws and known security issues is a must-have step in the application lifecycle to prevent security breaches.